-2020 Harmony Arts Festival cancelled due to COVID-19
+2021 Harmony Arts is being recreated due to COVID-19

 Harmony Arts Festival, presented by Odlum Brown Limited, began 30 years ago with a simple dream: to give the North Shore a festival worthy of its unparalleled setting.

-Our desire to create a community-oriented celebration of the visual arts has grown to include culinary and performing arts.
+The desire to create a community-oriented celebration of the visual arts, has grown to include culinary, performing arts and literary arts.
 With Harmony, we share the very best that West Vancouver has to offer: creative arts and community, all set against a view that can't be beat.

 We've seen the profound impact that a diverse and sophisticated festival like Harmony Arts can have on our community and its citizens.
-Harmony is where longtime locals mingle with new neighbours, art enthusiasts meet enthusiastic novices and generations come together on the waterfront.
+In previous years, Harmony Arts is where longtime locals mingle with new neighbours, art enthusiasts meet enthusiastic novices, and generations come together on the waterfront.

-Along the way, we've built a community that extends beyond the North Shore.
-Each year, the festival attracts more than 140,000 visitors from the Sea to Sky and across Metro Vancouver: together, we celebrate the spirit, lifestyle and natural beauty that make this place so special.
+Along the way, we've built a community festival that extends beyond the North Shore.
+The festival has attracted more than 140,000 annual visitors from the Sea to Sky and across Metro Vancouver.

 Harmony Arts Festival.
 A uniquely West Van experience.